Fibromyalgia Syndrome: What is it?

 Aquatic Exercise and FMS

-In a pool, it is possible to perform vigorous aerobic exercise without the weight-bearing and joint compression experienced on land.
+In a pool, it is possible to perform the vigorous aerobic exercise without the weight-bearing and joint compression experienced on land.

 Additionally, aquatic exercise would seem to be an excellent intervention for FMS patients due to the inherent properties of water itself.
 These properties include buoyancy, turbulence, viscosity, hydrostatic pressure, temperature, and surface tension.